hmellin97/geometry-api-java/report.md

     * Julian : One of the function had a short comment but not too helpful.
 It did however help to understand the return values (0,1,-1) and their meaning.
 The other had no documentation or comments.
     * Axel : No, there is close to no documentation at all.
 There are just two short comments, in one of the functions.
 The fact that variable names are cryptic doesn't help either.
     * Henrik : There are very few comments that explain what the functions does, which makes it hard to fully understand them.
+    * *Summary* : Most of the functions are not documented which is really strange for a big project like that.
 ## Coverage

 ### Tools